trilitech/tezos-developer-docs/docs/architecture/bakers.md

 ## Summary

-In summary, here is a comparison betwen the staking and delegating options above:
+In summary, here is a comparison between the staking and delegating options above:

 &nbsp; | Staking | Delegating
 --- | --- | ---
-Increase baking power | 100% | 50%
+Increase baking power | 100% | 33%
 Increase voting power | 100% | 100%
 Reward delay | None | 2 cycles (about 6 days)
 Reward route | Direct to staker | To baker who manually sends to delegator